5.6 Generic Detector and Camera Properties

 Since the full well depth varies over the CCDs, it is desirable to observe a rich star field with a gain that samples the full well depth (e.g. the default WFC3 UVIS gain), and for which a large number of stars saturate.
 Calibration and GO programs have serendipitously supplied the requisite data of rich fields observed at two different exposure times.

 There is a real and significant large-scale variation of the full well depth on the UVIS CCDs.
 The variation over the UVIS CCDs is from about 63,000 e- to 72,000 e- with a typical value of about 68,000 e-.
 There is a significant offset between the two CCDs, as visible in Figure 5 of WFC3 ISR 2010-10.
+The calwf3 calibration pipeline uses an average value (SATURATE, in the CCDTAB file) for full well in order to flag saturated pixels in the science image data quality file.

 5.6.2 Linearity at Low to Moderate Intensity